Reekin/Use-Claude-Code-In-Windows-Unity-Project/README.md

 ### 2. MCP used by Cursor cannot be loaded by Claude Code
 - When using remote WSL, the IDE only recognizes WSL-format paths, so you need to replace paths in the mcp.json prepared for Claude to start with `/mnt/c/`
-- Python scripts cannot share the same venv between WSL and Windows - need to copy a separate copy for each
+- Python scripts can't share the same venv between WSL and Windows - need to copy a separate version for each
 - EXE programs should be directly callable

 ### 3. Cursor cannot properly perform C# syntax analysis on the project